aghsa97/Instagram-clone/README.md

 This single page app (instagram-clone) was built using react (Custom Hooks and context), firebase firestore and tailwind css.

-I enjoyed using the custom hooks and context in react due to its appilty to get the data easly from the parents component and the hooks allowed me to handle the life-cickle of the componenet without any complitcations.
+I enjoyed using the custom hooks and context in react due to its appility to get the data easly from the parents components and the hooks allowed me to handle the life-cickle of the componenets without any complitcations.

 Tailwind css is really fun and easy to use.
 Setting up Tailwind can be a bit hard but once everything is satup you will enjoy styling and builing your own components.
 (It can help you a lot in case your building a responsive app).